guebe/aoc2024/day12/README.md

 now apply commutativity of or: left not in region or top-left in region

-The same can be done for all other four directions!
+The same can be done for all other directions!
 ```